Inside the New Science of Climbing

 Trevor Connor 48:55

 I have done a few I get it and I get the during class modes.
-That’s That’s how your
+That’s how your

 Chris Case 49:01